clivekahn/hello-world/examples/pointcloud/readmeEDIT.md

 ## Overview

-This sample demonstrates how to generate and visualize textured 3D pointcloud.
+This sample demonstrates how to generate and visualize a textured 3D pointcloud.

 ## Expected Output
 The application should open a window with a pointcloud.
 Using your mouse, you should be able to interact with the pointcloud, rotating, zooming, and panning.
 ![expected output](expected_output.png)

 ## Code Overview